nik-rev/ferrishot/README.md

 ## Features

-Run by writing `ferrishot` on the command line.
+Run by typing `ferrishot` on the command line.

+### Basic usage

-- Select a region on the screen by left clicking and dragging
+- Select a region on the screen by left clicking and dragging.
-- Resize the region by dragging on any of the sides or corners and dragging
+- Resize the region by dragging on any of the sides and dragging
 - Move the region around by dragging in the center

+The selection is surrounded by buttons, each with their own keybinding.
+Most notably:

-- `Enter` copies screenshot region to clipboard
+- `Enter` copies screenshot to clipboard
-- `Ctrl s` saves screenshot region as a file
+- `Ctrl s` saves screenshot to a file
-- `F11` selects the entire monitor
-- Instantly copy region to clipboard with `--instant` flag
-- Holding `Shift` while resizing or dragging will resize or move the selection 10 times slower
-- Size indicator allows setting an absolute width and height for the screenshot
-- `Esc` exits
+- `Ctrl u` uploads the screenshot to the internet

 ### Keyboard Control